awslabs/amazon-neptune-tools/csv-gremlin/README.md

 ### Error detection

 By default the tool will exit as soon as it finds any error in a CSV file.
 You can override this and have the tool attempt to find all errors using the `-all_errors` argument.
-This allows `csv-gremlin` to be used as a CSV validator as well as a Gremlin generator.
+This allows `csv-gremlin` to be used as a Neptune CSV validator as well as a Gremlin generator.
 Many of the most common errors can  be detected.
 These include:

 - Missing required headers or required values (such as for ~id)